nasa/fprime/Svc/Framer/docs/sdd.md

 ### 6.1.
 Topology Diagrams

-The following topology diagrams show how to connect `Svc::Framer` to telemetry database, an event filter, a file downlink component, and a byte stream driver.
+The following topology diagrams show how to connect `Svc::Framer` to a telemetry database, an event collector, a file downlink component, and a byte stream driver.
 The diagrams use the following instances:

 * `comm`: An instance of